 We have an exciting line up of club runs and race events lined up for the coming months.
 Club runs cater for runners of all ages and abilities and are a great way to get to know your fellow club members while enjoying a run together.
 Check Leith Facebook for latest news on harrier events.

-Leith Harriers winter season extends from April to October with club runs and walks from Chingford Park starting at 1.45pm on frequent Saturday afternoons - see our calendar for latest updates and map on our join page.
+Leith Harriers winter season extends from April to October with club runs and walks from Chingford Park (or at other venues combined with other clubs) usually meeting at 1.30pm to start at 1.45pm on frequent Saturday afternoons - see our calendar for latest updates and map on our join page.
 We have packs to suit your pace.
 Please bring a plate for refreshments afterwards.
 Tea and coffee will be available.
 Our club rooms are opposite the sports fields at Chingford Park, North Road, North East Valley.
 Shower and toilet facilities are available.
 All are welcome and we would love to see new members at our regular club runs and walks.

 Leith's Sharon Lequeux won the Otago Half Marathon Open Women's title at the Shoe Clinic Hill Free Half Marathon held at Outram on Sunday in a time of 1 hour 32 minutes 43 seconds finishing tenth overall.
 Christine Montgomery won the Masters Women Over 50 title in 1 hour 37 minutes 38 seconds finishing 19th overall.
 In the associated 10km run, Michael Walker won the Masters 35-49 grade in 38:26.6 finishing seventh overall.
 Clifford Kelway-Pope finished 22nd overall in 46:23.9.
 For full results go to The Shoe Clinic Hill Free Half Marathon